lana-20/charles-setup/README.md

 Some test cycles require extended logging of the internet traffic from/to your device or a connection routed through a proxy server.
 For that purpose, we work with some proxy server software, such as Charles Web Proxy.

-Let's go throgh the installation and configuration steps:
+Let's go through the installation and configuration steps:

 🔵 [Download and install Charles](https://github.com/lana-20/charles-setup/blob/main/README.md#download-and-install)